Travel, touring routes and accommodation in Scotland

 Savock.
 Large Victorian farmhouse in 1000 acres family home with bed and breakfast.
 20 minutes North of Aberdeen.

 Green Hall Gallery, Craigellachie.
-Bed and breakfast in the heart of whisky country.
-Moderate price.
+Self catering in the heart of whisky country.
+Sleeping 6 to 8.

 Westfield House.
 Country house near Elgin dating from the 1500s, optional dinner.